utrains/terraform_job_preparation/README.md

 - **4. What are the key features of Terraform?**

   - Terraform has a number of features that make it one of the most popular IaCs today.
 Our main features are :
     - **Resource graph:** resource creation is based on a dependency graph.
 This makes it possible to create resources that have no parallel dependencies, thus improving infrastructure creation time.
     - **Modular Design:** terraform's module concept allows us to create modules, then call them up in various parts of our code.
-This is best practice, as it **reduces duplication**, and makes configurations more manageable.
+This is best practice, as it **reduces duplication**, and makes configurations more easy to reuse.

-    - **Multi-Provider Support**: Compatible with numerous cloud providers (like AWS, Azure, Google Cloud) and on-premises solutions, allowing users to manage diverse infrastructures from a **single tool**.
+    - **Multi-Provider Support:** Compatible with numerous cloud providers (like AWS, Azure, Google Cloud) and on-premises solutions, allowing users to manage diverse infrastructures from a **single tool**.

-    - **Remote Backends**: remote state storage options, enabling collaboration among team members and enhancing state management in team environments.
+    - **Remote Backends:** remote state storage options, enabling collaboration among team members and enhancing state management in team environments.

 ***

 - **5. What is Terraform Cloud?**

-  - Terraform Cloud is the Terraform feature that enables several people in a team to work on the same code.
+  - __Terraform Cloud__ is the Terraform __SaaS__ feature that enables several people in a team to work on the same code.
   - With terraform cloud, we see that the **state file** is stored in the cloud (S3 Bucket, S3 + MongoDB, Terraform Cloud, etc.), enabling collaborative work within the same source code.
   - Terraform Cloud integrates with **version control systems** (like GitHub, GitLab, and Bitbucket), enabling automated plans and applies based on pull requests or commits.

-  - with terraform cloud, the state file is more secure, and can implement the Lock mechanism
+  - With terraform cloud, the state file is more secure, and can implement the __state locking__ mechanism
   - In summary, Terraform Cloud extends the capabilities of Terraform, making it easier for teams to **collaborate** on infrastructure projects while ensuring best practices in management, **compliance**, and **security**.

 ***

 - **6. What are Terraform variables, and how can you use them?**

-  - Terraform variables are a way to **parameterize** your Terraform configurations, allowing you to make your code more **flexible** and **reusable**.
+  - Terraform variables are a way to **parameterize** your Terraform configurations, allowing your code to be more **flexible** and **reusable**.
   - We have several types of variables:
     - **Input Variables:** These are values that you define in your Terraform configuration that can be passed into the module or configuration from outside.
     - **Output Variables:** These are used to extract information from your Terraform configurations after deployment.
   - There are several ways to pass the value of a variable in a terraform code :
     - **Command Line**: When running Terraform commands, you can use the `-var` flag to specify variable values:

-      - Exp : terraform apply -var="region=us-west-2"
+      - __Exp :__ terraform apply -var="region=us-west-2"
     - **Variable Files**: You can create a `.tfvars` file (e.g., `terraform.tfvars`) to specify variable values

-      -  Exp : cat "region=us-west-2"> terraform.tfvars
+      - __Exp :__ cat "region=us-west-2"> terraform.tfvars
       - The terraform.tfvars is created.
-You can call this file in the terminal like :
+You can call this file in the terminal like : ```terraform apply -var-file="terraform.tfvars"```

- terraform apply -var-file="terraform.tfvars"

-- **Environment Variables**: Terraform allows you to set environment variables with a specific naming convention:
+    - **Environment Variables** : Terraform allows you to set environment variables with a specific naming convention:

-  - Exp : export TF\_VAR\_region="us-west-2"
+      - __Exp :__ export TF\_VAR\_region="us-west-2"

 ***

-- **7. What is Terraform’s** `plan` **command, and what is its purpose?**
+- **7. What's terraform plan command, and what is its purpose?**
   - The `terraform plan` command is a crucial part of the Terraform workflow.
 Its primary purpose is to generate an execution plan that outlines the changes Terraform will make to reach the desired state of your infrastructure as defined in your configuration files.
+  - This process helps users to review changes carefully before applying them.

-**Exercise 1 :** When you arrive at the company, a problem arises on one of the web servers that was created with HyperV in Onpremise.
+**Exercise 1 :** When you arrive at the company, a problem arises on one of the web servers that was created with HyperV __on-premise__.
 On this server was deployed the company's website.
 You are asked to set up a prototype of infrastructure that will host this server in the cloud.
 Propose this architecture using the knowledge discussed in this part.

 **Educational objective:**

-- create the variables (input and output)
+- Create the variables (input and output)

-- experiment with the 3 ways of passing variables to the terraform code
+- Experiment with the 3 ways of passing variables to the terraform code

-- discuss the infrastructure creation plan
+- Discuss the infrastructure creation plan

 ***

-\
 \
 \